sf-wdi-44/schedule/homework.md

 # Week 6: Rails

+## January 9, Tuesday
+1. Finish the [Pet lab](https://github.com/SF-WDI-LABS/rails-pet-lab).
+Prioritize Part 1 and Part 5, but if you have time, doing at least parts 1, 2 and 5 would be best for your learning. (parts 3 and 4 also useful.)

 ## January 8, Monday
 1. Finish the Bog App at least 3 times total, timing yourself each time.
 2. Remember to follow the submission directions for the Bog App (Github README, Project Submission Doc, etc.).

 # Week 5: Ruby